 How to Ensure That Apple Can’t See Your iMessage

-Option 2: Disable iCloud Backups
+The Only Solution: Disable iCloud Backups

 Warning: It’s a good idea to regularly back up your iPhone using iTunes on your PC or Mac if you disable automatic iCloud backups.